trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/iscsi7.png

 In the "Initiators" tab, click the "Add Initiator" button.
-Verify that both the "Initators" and "Authorized network" fields are set to *ALL*, add a "Comment" if it is useful to you, and press "OK" in order to add an entry to the "Initiators" tab.
+Verify that both the "Initiators" and "Authorized network" fields are set to *ALL*, add a "Comment" if it is useful to you, and press "OK" in order to add an entry to the "Initiators" tab.
 Make note of the "Group ID" that is created.
 In the example shown in Figure 8.19s, it is *1*.